 FTZ #74 provides economic incentives to companies importing or exporting international goods.
 Through an FTZ, a company can hold activities on U.S. soil that would otherwise be more cost effective to do abroad.
 A wide variety of businesses use FTZ for their warehouse, distribution, and manufacturing facilities.
 Foreign Trade Zone procedures can enhance a company’s performance through several cost-saving and operational benefits, including deferred duties, reduced processing fees, and streamlined logistics.

-Baltimore’s FTZ is one of the most active and largest zones in the United States.
-Because of the Alternative Site Framework (ASF), a company can quickly complete the activation process within a few weeks and can be located at any property in the designated service area.
+Due in large part to the strong economic vitality of the Port of Baltimore, and the region’s robust transportation capabilities, FTZ #74 is one of the most active and largest zones in the United States.
+Because of our structure under the Alternative Site Framework (ASF), a company can quickly complete the activation process within a few weeks and can be located at any property in the designated service area.

-Foreign Trade Zone #74’s service area consists of more than 1,250 acres of designated non-contiguous industrial and warehouse space in the following counties:
+Foreign Trade Zone #74’s service area consists of almost 1,000 total acres of designated industrial and distribution space in the following counties: